Oriolrt/SIDTD_Dataset/SIDTD/data/DataGenerator/README.md

 ```

+**We strongly recomend to generate new data with  Templates**

-You can also specify a concrete metadata structure.
+*You can also specify a concrete metadata structure.
 If not the default metadata is used.
-This default can be found in Midv.py
+This default can be found in Midv.py*